NinjaDevsIO/ninjadevs.io/ninjadevs.io/wp-content/plugins/better-wp-security/readme.txt

 * First alpha release including simple feature set.

 == Upgrade Notice ==

+= 5.6.2 =
+Version 5.6.2 contains important security updates and bug fixes.
+It is important to update immediately.

 = 5.6.1 =
 Version 5.6.1 contains bug fixes and PHP 7 compatibility changes.
 It is recommended for all users.